 BIRD DOGS Bird Dogs begin on your hands and knees, back in table-top (flat) position.
 Raise your left arm as you raise your right leg to point, in line with your spine.
 Hold for a count, lower, and perform on the other side.
 Bird Dogs are all core, and make sure you feel your abdominals engaging.

-RUSSIAN TWISTS I honestly don't think there's a better abdominal exercise (aside from plank).
+RUSSIAN TWISTS I honestly don't think there's many better abdominal exercises.
 Begin seated on the floor, knees out in front, feet flat.
+(Disregard the hovering feet in the linked video.)
 Keep your chest lifted, back straight as you slowly tip backwards, feeling your abs turn on.
 If your back rounds, you've gone too far.
 Bring your weight (or clasp your hands) from hip to hip.
 I like Beginners to use something that touches the floor (like a swiss ball) to cue the correct movement, so if you have one, use it for this!
 If your core is strong, progress to feet hovering just off the floor.

 BICYCLES Begin laying on the floor.
 Bring your hands up to the bony part behind your ears.
 Bring your knees up to table-top position (knees bent parallel to the floor).
 Lift your shoulders off the ground as your twist opposite knee to opposite elbow.
 Be careful not to strain or pull your neck.